 A print suffering from stringing can be really ugly.
 In mild cases, you can simply sand off the extra wisps of stray filament.
 But with the right settings, you can learn to fully prevent this altogether.

-Here are the 3 causes of your prints stringing or nozzle oozing.
+Here are the common causes of your prints stringing or nozzle oozing.
 Your symptoms may be caused by one or all of these, so it’s worth trying each out (in order) to diagnose the problem.
-While 3D print stringing is not the direct effect of over extrusion in 3D printing, they are related symptoms.

 If retraction is activated and stringing is still occurring, you can then use the additional settings tab to incrementally increase retraction distance and speed.
 This will cause the filament to retract farther into the print head more quickly before each new pass.

 Your results will vary slightly depending on your filament type and print speed, but here is a good range to keep your retraction settings: